emmamrath/mobelwrap_refinement_of_mobile_element_calls/README.md

 ## Overview of Mobster+Mobelwrap pipeline to identify mobile element insertions

 [Mobster](https://github.com/jyhehir/mobster) is a software that identifies mobile element insertions (MEIs) in a human genome BAM file of aligned sequencing reads.
-[Mobelwrap](https://github.com/emmamrath/mobelwrap_refinement_of_mobile_element_calls) is a software that carries out further processing of the Mobster-called MEIs that permits identification of mobile elements in existing mobile element regions, ann also genotypes, filters, and further refines positions of MEIs, then merges MEIs calls for multiple samples into a VCF file.
+[Mobelwrap](https://github.com/emmamrath/mobelwrap_refinement_of_mobile_element_calls) is a software that carries out further processing of the Mobster-called MEIs, to genotype, filter, and further refines positions of MEIs, and derive an elongated sequence consisting of the MEI breakpoint.
+This processing can use multiple cores to speed up processing time.
+Subsequent processing then merges MEIs calls for multiple samples into a VCF file.

 There are 2 versions of Mobster.
 Please download both.
 * 1) Mobster-0.1.6 		from [https://sourceforge.net/projects/mobster/](https://sourceforge.net/projects/mobster/)